shader-slang/shader-slang.github.io/community/become-a-committer.md

 ## The Committer Nomination Process

-Once you meet the criteria above, you can nominate yourself to become a committer.
+Once you meet the criteria above, you can request to be nominated to become a committer.
 This process includes:

 **Nomination:** You can ask a committer to nominate you to become a committer via our discord channel.